brandon-kyle-bailey/term-frequency-algorithm/docs/README.md

 To return the most relevant Nth number of entries in the data, a function called `get_top_ranking` is used.

-This function takes default keyword argument `level` with the value `10`.
+This function takes default the keyword argument `level` with the value `10`.

 ```
         temp_data = json_data